mark-shark/edge-scss/README.md

 - To achieve as little as possible in CSS compilation.
 ---
 ## Install

+    npm i @edge-code/edge-scss

-Clone to your assets/styles directory.
+Or clone to your assets/styles directory.

     git clone https://github.com/mark-shark/edge-scss.git